line/centraldogma/site/src/sphinx/auth.rst

 - ``factoryClassName`` (string)

-  - the fully-qualified class name of the :api:`AuthenticationProviderFactory` implementation.
-Can be one of ``com.linecorp.centraldogma.server.auth.saml.SamlAuthenticationProviderFactory`` or ``com.linecorp.centraldogma.server.auth.shiro.ShiroAuthenticationProviderFactory``.
+  - the fully-qualified class name of the :api:`AuthProviderFactory` implementation.
+Can be one of ``com.linecorp.centraldogma.server.auth.saml.SamlAuthProviderFactory`` or ``com.linecorp.centraldogma.server.auth.shiro.ShiroAuthProviderFactory``.

 - ``administrators`` (string array)